How are galaxies assigned to halos? Searching for assembly bias in the SDSS galaxy clustering: Introduction

 \section{Introduction}

 Most theories of cosmology and large-scale structure formation under consideration today rely on the central assumption that galaxies reside in dark matter halos.
-Detailed study of the galaxy--halo connection is therefore critical in order to constrain cosmological models (by modeling galaxy clustering at non-linear scales) as well as providing a window into galaxy formation physics.
-One of the most powerful methods for describing the galaxy--halo connection is the halo occupation distribution (HOD, see \citealt{seljak2000, berlind_weinberg2002, scoccimarro2001, zheng2005, zheng07, leauthaud12, tinker2013, decorated, 2016arXiv160701782H}).
+Detailed study of the galaxy--halo connection is therefore critical in constraining cosmological models (by modeling galaxy clustering at non-linear scales) as well as providing a window into galaxy formation physics.
+One of the most powerful methods for describing the galaxy--halo connection is the halo occupation distribution (HOD, see \citealt{seljak2000, scoccimarro2001, berlind_weinberg2002, zheng2005, zheng07, leauthaud12, tinker2013, decorated, 2016arXiv160701782H}).

 HOD is an empirical framework that provides an analytic prescription for the expected number of galaxies $N$ that reside in halos by specifying a probability distribution function $P(N|x)$ where $x$ is a property of the halo.
-The assumption of the standard HOD modeling is that the halo mass $M$ alone is sufficient in determining the galaxy population of a halo.
-That is, the statistical properties of galaxies is governed by the halo mass.
+The standard HOD model assumes that halo mass $M$ alone is sufficient in determining the galaxy population of a halo.
+In the standard model, the probability of finding $N$ galaxies in a dark matter halo is governed by the halo mass.
 Mathematically, this assumption can be written as $P(N|M,\{x\})=P(N|M)$ where $\{x\}$ is the set of all possible halo properties beyond halo mass $M$.

 Despite this simplifying assumption, the models of galaxy--halo connection based on HOD have been successfully used in fitting the measurements of a wide range of statistics such as the projected two-point correlation function of galaxies, small scale redshift space distortion, three-point function, and galaxy--galaxy lensing with remarkable success (e.g. \citealt{zheng07,tinker_rsd2007,zehavi2011,leauthaud12,parejko2013,coupon2015,hod-3pcf,guo2015,miyatake15,zu2015,hod_vs_sham}).
 HOD has been used in constraining the cosmological parameters through modeling the galaxy two-point correlation function (hereafter 2PCF) (\citealt{abazajian2005}), combination of 2PCF with mass-to-light ratio of galaxies (\citealt{tinker05}), redshift space distortions (\citealt{tinker_rsd2007}), mass-to-number ratio of galaxy clusters (\citealt{tinker2012}) galaxy-galaxy weak lensing (\citealt{vdb03,cacciato13,more13,vdb13}) in the main sample of galaxies of the Sloan Digital Sky Survey (hereafter SDSS, \citealt{york2000}), and also the combination of galaxy clustering and galaxy-galaxy lensing (\citealt{more15}) in SDSS III Baryon Oscillation Spectroscopic Survey (BOSS, \citealt{boss}).
 Furthermore, HOD is implemented in producing mock galaxy catalogs in the BOSS survey (\citealt{manera2013,white2014}).
 It has also been used in galaxy evolution studies (\citealt{conroy2009,leauthaud12,behroozi13,hudson2015,zu2015,zu2016}).